huggingface/datasets/docs/source/using_metrics.rst

 Distributed usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the metric in a distributed or multiprocessing setting is exactly identical with the only specific behavior that the metric will only be computed on the first node (``process_id=0``).
-On the other processes, :func:`nlp.Metric.compute` will return ``None``.
-You should still run :func:`nlp.Metric.compute` on each node though to finalize the prediction/reference writing.
+On the other processes, :func:`datasets.Metric.compute` will return ``None``.
+You should still run :func:`datasets.Metric.compute` on each node though to finalize the prediction/reference writing.

 We detailed on the :doc:`loading_metrics` page how to load a metric in a distributed setup.